 The majority of our derivative arrangements require the posting of collateral upon meeting certain net exposure thresholds.
 The amounts recognized for derivative counterparty collateral received by us are recorded in cash, cash equivalents and restricted cash with a corresponding amount recorded in other liabilities to represent our obligation to return the collateral retained by us.
-As of December 31, 2023 and 2022, the amount of cash collateral received from counterparties was \$17 million and \$16 million, respectively.
+We held no cash collateral from counterparties as of December 31, 2024.
+As of December 31, 2023, the amount of cash collateral received from counterparties was \$17 million.
 We also receive non-cash collateral that is not recognized in our consolidated balance sheet unless we exercise our right to sell or re-pledge the underlying asset.
-As of December 31, 2023 and 2022, the fair value of non-cash collateral received was \$2 million and \$5 million, respectively, and the underlying assets were not sold or re-pledged.
-We pledged \$1,100 million and \$1,095 million of fixed maturity securities as of December 31, 2023 and 2022, respectively.
+As of December 31, 2024 and 2023, the fair value of non-cash collateral received was \$11 million and \$2 million, respectively, and the underlying assets were not sold or re-pledged.
+We pledged \$1,592 million and \$1,100 million of fixed maturity securities as of December 31, 2024 and 2023, respectively.
 Fixed maturity securities that we pledge as collateral remain in our consolidated balance sheet within fixed maturity securities available-for-sale.
 Any cash collateral pledged to a derivative counterparty is derecognized with a receivable recorded in other assets for the right to receive our cash collateral back from the counterparty.
-Daily changes in the fair value of the derivative contract, commonly referred to as variation margin, for derivatives cleared through a central clearing party, such as the Chicago Mercantile Exchange are treated as daily settlements of the derivative contract.
+Daily changes in the fair value of the derivative contract, commonly referred to as variation margin, for derivatives cleared through a central clearing party, such as the Chicago Mercantile Exchange, are treated as daily settlements of the derivative contract.